Search Close

 • Fishery products requiring Illegal, Unregulated and Unreported (IUU) catch certificates

-You can find out more about ALVS on GOV.UK by reading the ALVS User Guide
+You can find out more about BTMS on GOV.UK by reading the BTMS User Guide

-If you need to request a manual clearance, use the ALVS Manual Release Form
+If you need to request a manual clearance, use the BTMS Manual Release Form

 Looking for more information on IT Support?